MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 ## Dependency Timeout error when using a form processing model in Power Automate

 If you get a **Dependency Timeout error (_408 – DependencyTimeout_)** when executing a form processing model in Power Automate, the file you're trying to process might be too large in number of pages or file size.
+There are a few actions that can be done to improve this:
-If the file has multiple pages, reduce the document to just the pages you need to process, or reduce the size of the file.
+-	If the file has multiple pages, reduce the document to just the pages you need to process.
+You can use the **Page range** input in Power Automate to only process the pages you need.
+[Use page range in Power Automate](./form-processing-model-in-flow.md#page-range)
+-	Reduce the size of the file.
+-	Retry after some time.
+You can configure in the flow an automatic retry after failure loop.
+Ensure to leave a certain time delay interval between each execution after a failure.

 ## Upload fails for documents and images in form processing, object detection models